drush-ops/drush/README.txt

 some alpha-channel translucency with that? ;)

 drush.module itself doesn't provide any actual tools or commands but the API for those.
-There are several modules that provide Drush utilities included in this download, though (namely the Drush Packet Manager, drush_pm.module, and the Drush Toolbox, drush_tools.module.
+There are several modules that provide drush utilities included in this download, though (namely the drush Packet Manager, drush_pm.module, and the drush Toolbox, drush_tools.module).

 INSTALLATION
 ------------